Githeimer/TeamSwastik/README.md

 ## Overview

-TeamSwastik is a blockchain-based project focused on creating decentralized solutions.
+OpenAID is a blockchain-based project focused on creating decentralized solutions.

 ## Features